knpuniversity/symfony4/sfcasts/uploads/absolute-asset-paths.md

 Back in `getPublicPath()`, use this: `getBasePath()` then `$this->publicAssetsBaseUrl`, which will contain the `/` at the beginning.

 Cool!
 But, Symfony will not be able to autowire this string argument.
-You'll see the error if you try to reload any page.
+You can see the error if you try to reload any page.
 Yep!

 We know how to fix that: back in `services.yaml`, add a bind: